Mike Williams (DJ): 2017: Mike Williams on Track

-In the 2017 DJ Mag Top 100, Williams was voted in at number 60.
+2018: Lullaby

+Williams' collaborative track with R3hab, "Lullaby", was released on January 26, 2018.
+The song has 200 million streams on Spotify as of December 16, 2022, and has achieved eight gold and four platinum certifications worldwide.
+It also reached the top 10 in Norway and charted in Sweden, as well as appeared on the US Billboard Hot Dance/Electronic Songs chart.
+In March, he released the single "Feels Like Yesterday", featuring vocals by Robin Valo.
+The single was followed by "Give It Up" in May.
+An official music video for "Give It Up" was also released.
+In July, he performed at the 2018 edition of the Tomorrowland festival in Belgium.
+That same month, he released a single titled "The Beat".
+He then debuted on Kshmr's label Dharma Worldwide with the single "Rocket".
+In October, he attended the Amsterdam Dance Event in Amsterdam.
 In the 2018 DJ Mag Top 100, he was voted in at number 66.
+His final single of 2018, "Wait Another Day", was a collaboration with Mesto and released in December through Spinnin' Records.
+The single gained significant radio play on Radio 538 in the Netherlands, among other stations.

+2021: Hiatus

-On November 5, 2021, Williams announced that he will be going on hiatus and stated that he felt "pressure & stress" in his career.
+On November 5, 2021, Williams announced that he would be going on hiatus and stated that he felt "pressure & stress" in his career.

 2022: Storylines

 After his hiatus in 2021, Williams returned with his new album Storylines.
-He started 2022 with his new songs, "Pretty Little Words" with Zack Hall, "I Said Too Much" with Moa Lisa, "Here For You" with Magnificence, "Ambush" with Robbie Mendez, "Supernova" with Retrovision, "Best Part Missing", and "When The Sun Is Gone" with RYVM.
+He started 2022 with his new songs, "Pretty Little Words" with Zack Hall, "I Said Too Much" with Moa Lisa, "Here for You" with Magnificence, "Ambush" with Robbie Mendez, "Supernova" with Retrovision, "Best Part Missing", and "When the Sun Is Gone" with RYVM.

-2025: Mike Williams On Track
+2025: Mike Williams on Track

-Starting at episode 415, the first episode of 2025, the radio show "Mike Williams on Track" was changed to monthly basis.
+Starting at episode 415, the first episode of 2025, the radio show "Mike Williams on Track" was changed to a monthly basis.